lauritsen/react/README.md

-# Repo for react tuturials
+# Repo for react tutorials